 My first musings about what a consent workshop should contain gave me the framework of ‘space’, or the lack thereof.
 This space can be physical (how is the other positioned in relation to you and the space) or more abstract or symbolic (who speaks the most or how strong are the opinions someone expresses in a dialogue).

 In ‘63 there was a cultural anthropologist who thought deeply about the human use of space.
-Edward Hall studied the effects that population density has on behavior, communication, and social interaction.
+Edward Hall studied the effects that population density has on behaviour, communication, and social interaction.
 He referred to this topic of study as ‘proxemics’.
 Have you ever thought about how the mere proximity of your body can affect people?
-Within the topic of consent this is a key point.
-Thinking and exchanging information about the effects you might have on others.
-What does it mean to give the other person space?
-This we will dive into first.
+Within the workshops I’ve tried to facilitate practise and reflection on exchanging information about the effects you might have on others by offering practical exercises as well as dialogue on consent.